-The Renewable Energy and Island Sustainability (REIS) graduate certificate provides students with an opportunity to get both breadth and depth in energy and sustainability curriculum.
-Students will take classes in different colleges to get a broad perspective on energy sustainability.
-In addition to taking courses and attending a REIS seminar class, students will conduct a capstone project to obtain greater depth in an energy research area.
+Students seeking the REIS graduate certificate gain both breadth and depth in an energy and sustainability curriculum.
+Participants take classes in different colleges to reap a broad perspective of energy sustainability.
+In addition to attending courses and a REIS seminar class, students conduct a capstone project to demonstrate mastery of an energy research area.

-All applicants must meet Graduate Division admissions standards and documentation requirements: an applicant must hold or expect to hold prior to matriculation a bachelor’s degree from a regionally accredited U.S. college or university, or an equivalent degree from a recognized non-U.S. institution of higher education.
-At minimum, the applicant needs to demonstrate above average academic performance (B average, usually a 3.0 on a 1.0-4.0 scale) for undergraduate course work and for any post-baccalaureate or graduate course work.
+All applicants must meet Graduate Division admissions standards and documentation requirements.
+For example, they must hold or expect to hold prior to matriculation a bachelor’s degree from a regionally accredited U.S. college or university, or an equivalent degree from a recognized non-U.S. institution of higher education.
+At minimum, applicant must demonstrate above average academic performance (B average, usually a 3.0 on a 1.0-4.0 scale) for undergraduate course work and for any post-baccalaureate or graduate course work.

-We also request a brief statement of objectives (2 pages or less) that describe the applicant’s academic background, interest in pursuing the REIS Graduate Certificate, and the future objectives.
+We also request a brief statement of objectives (2 pages or less) that describes the applicant’s academic background, interest in pursuing the REIS Graduate Certificate, and future objectives.
 GRE is not required.

 All applicants are encouraged to consult with the Program Director about the program course offerings.

 Submit a Concurrent Graduate Certificate Program application form to the Graduate Division (GD).
 Be sure to carefully review GD application requirements.

 To obtain the graduate certificate in Renewable Energy and Island Sustainability (REIS), students must fulfill the following six requirements:

 - Have passed the two Mandatory General Core Courses listed below.

 - Have passed at least one course in Technological Specialization Courses.